 3. Were my students excited to be in class?
 If not, what can I do to change this?

 Learning is a journey that students should enjoy every day because that’s how being a lifelong learner happens.
 What are you doing to make sure that your students anticipate coming to your class every day, and counting the moments until they return?
-This is about challenging them with , and that connect content with experiences and issues that are relevant to their interests.
+This is about challenging them with activities that appeal to their creative natures, and that connect content with experiences and issues that are relevant to their interests.

 4. How was my mood with others today and how can I improve it?

 It’s a good practice to get in the habit of reflecting on this regularly.
 Of all the reflective questions for teachers to ask, this one ranks among the most vital.
 Why?
 Because your entire profession is based on interacting with others, all day and every day.
 As a result, the moods you experience translate to everything you do and everyone you talk to.
 Reflect on how all your interactions went and how they could be better.

 5. How well did I communicate with others today and how can I do this better?

 This question goes along with the one above.
 Again, teaching is a profession based on effective communication.
 It’s one of those skills that we’re building on all the time the more we connect with people.
 Do your best to be a great communicator, especially in digital or non-personal communications.
 Here are some tips for getting your point across succinctly and professionally.